2016 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2016-S DCAM Nickel Value

-These specimens were sold exclusively in proof sets, not released for circulation.
-Most examples grade between PR67 and PR70 DCAM.
-The controlled production environment ensures consistent quality across the mintage.
+These specimens were sold exclusively in official U.S. Mint proof sets, never released for general circulation.
+Most examples grade between PR-67 and PR-70 DCAM, reflecting the carefully controlled striking environment of the San Francisco Mint’s proof production process.

 2016-S DCAM Nickel Price/Grade Chart